 There is no single solution to counter the wide range and continual evolution of explosive threats to our society.
 However, our scientists and engineers are developing methods to enable interdiction of these threats across a variety of deployment scenarios.

-Using advanced electro-optic methods, we are working to increase standoff detection capabilities.
+Using advanced electro-optic methods, we work to increase standoff detection capabilities.
 These improvements make it possible to detect explosive chemicals and material anomalies from a distance, thereby enabling an earlier warning as threats approach a checkpoint or critical infrastructure.

 We continue to expand direct, real-time explosive vapor detection capabilities by manipulating the ionization chemistry and enhancing detection limits and selectivity, resulting in lower false alarm rates while detecting vanishingly small traces of explosive material.
 Our vapor detection capabilities are being developed as a cornerstone technology to aviation security with a canine-like ability to sniff out explosives from the vapor plume.
 This same capability is also being adapted and applied to the detection of narcotics.